garden-io/garden/docs/basics/installation.md

 ## Usage

 The `local-kubernetes` plugin attempts to automatically detect if it is installed and set the appropriate context for connecting to the local Kubernetes instance.
-In most cases you should not have to update your `garden.yml` since it uses the `local-kubernetes` plugin by default, but you can configure it explicitly in your project `garden.yml` like so:
+In most cases you should not have to update your `garden.yml`, since it uses the `local-kubernetes` plugin by default, but you can configure it explicitly in your project-level `garden.yml` as follows:

 ```yaml
 project: